Dudley Laws

 In 1990, Laws asked then-Premier Bob Rae to establish an independent investigative body in response to the death of Lester Donaldson, a Black man with mental illness, who was shot by police.
 The Special Investigations Unit was created in response to Donaldson’s death.
 The unit investigates all police shootings.

-In May of 1992, Laws led a protest in front of the US consulate in Toronto.
-The demonstration followed the acquittal of four Los Angeles police officers accused of the beating death of Rodney King, and the shooting of a Black drug suspect by Toronto police.
+In May 1992, Laws led a protest in front of the US consulate in Toronto.
+The demonstration followed the acquittal of four Los Angeles police officers accused of the beating death of Rodney King, and the shooting of a Black man suspected in a drug-related case by Toronto police.
 The protest began peacefully but devolved into a riot when approximately 1,000 Black and White young people began destroying property and looting businesses.
-Laws also founded or cofounded the Black Inmates and Friends Assembly, the Immican Youth for Skilled Organization, Albert Johnson Committee, the Lester Donaldson Committee, and the Black Youth Community Action Project.
+Laws also founded or cofounded the Black Inmates and Friends Assembly, the Immican Youth for Skilled Organization, the Albert Johnson Committee, the Lester Donaldson Committee, and the Black Youth Community Action Project.

 According to Laws and his supporters, his criticism of police behavior and allegations of racism made him the target of at least two major investigations, both of which resulted in arrests.
-In 1991, Laws was charged with conspiring to smuggle illegal immigrants in and out of Canada.
+In 1991, Laws was charged with conspiring to assist individuals in crossing borders without documentation.
 He was initially convicted and fined.
-However, an appeals court ordered a new trial and the charges were dropped.
+However, an appeals court ordered a new trial, and the charges were dropped.
 In 1995, Laws was charged with rape.
 He was eventually acquitted of that charge.

-Laws’ analysis of racial concerns within the Toronto-area police force and his dedication to the Black community carried through up until his death.
+Laws’s analysis of racial concerns within the Toronto-area police force and his dedication to the Black community carried through up until his death.
 During the last month of his life, Laws was confined to a hospital room.
-In February of 2011, Laws checked himself out to attend a previously scheduled Black History Month celebration with the inmates at the Joyceville Institution in Kingston, Ontario.
-Roughly one thousand supporters turned out for a ceremony honoring his activism.
-On March 23, 2011, Laws held a meeting at his hospital bedside with key activists, primarily from the Black Action Defense Committee, and told them there was considerably more work to be done.
+In February 2011, Laws checked himself out to attend a previously scheduled Black History Month celebration with the imprisoned individuals at the Joyceville Institution in Kingston, Ontario.
+Roughly one thousand supporters attended a ceremony honoring his activism.
+On March 23, 2011, Laws held a meeting at his hospital bedside with key activists, primarily from the BADC, and told them there was considerably more work to be done.

 Impact